-The funding decisions will be communicated at the end of May 2019.
+The funding decisions for the IICT Call 2018 will be communicated at the end of May 2020.

 3. Background

 Since 2015, the IICT programme has been offering targeted support for independent, comprehensive, clinical studies with the aim of meeting major scientific and societal needs.
 The studies go beyond the scope of project funding in terms of their research questions, comprehensive nature, duration, complexity and costs.
 They generally require a multicentric setting and, sometimes, international collaboration.
 There is one call each year, up to and including 2020.